interbred-monkey/banyan-ip-restrict/README.md

 localhost:
   127.0.0.1

-Central Index HQ:
-  127.0.0.1

-Enterprise Europe A:
-  127.0.0.1/28

-Enterprise Europe B:
+IP list:
   - 127.0.0.1
   - 127.0.0.1
   - 127.0.0.1

-Enterprise Primary:
-  127.0.0.1

-Internal Network:
+Subnet:
   127.0.0.1/16
 ```

 ### NB
-The middleware is designed for use with the Express.JS library, but could easily be adapted to others.
+This library is for use with the Banyan API framework, but could be leveraged to other applications.